Nanotyrannus: Paleoecology

-Nanotyrannus was found in the Hell Creek Formation, which spans parts of modern-day Montana, South Dakota, North Dakota, and Wyoming.
+Nanotyrannus was first discovered in the Hell Creek Formation, which spans parts of modern-day Montana, South Dakota, North Dakota, and Wyoming.
 The depositional environment of this region was warm, humid, and swampy environment, reflecting maritime to subtropical conditions.
-The average temperatures ranged from 11.3–11.6 °C (52.3–52.9 °F).
+The average temperatures ranged from 11.3 to 11.6 °C (52.3–52.9 °F).

-The landscape featured lush, low-lying vegetation dominated by ferns, while the forest canopy consisted of a mixture of diverse conifers (redwoods, cypresses, and pine-like trees) and angiosperms (flowering plants including sycamores, members of the magnolia family, laurels, various palms, and more).
+The landscape featured lush, low-lying vegetation dominated by ferns, while the forest canopy consisted of a mixture of diverse conifers (redwoods, cypresses, and pine-like trees) and angiosperms (flowering plants including sycamores, members of the magnolia family, rosids, laurels, various palms, and more).
 Cycads and Ginkgo trees were also present.

 The wetlands and waterways contained a diverse faunal assemblage.
-Small insects are known from what would have been the swampy forests, while the rivers and lagoons hosted invertebrates (bivalves and ammonites), fish (sharks, hybodonts, gars, and sturgeons), amphibians (frogs and salamanders)), and various reptiles (turtles, crocodilians, the choristodere Champsosaurus, and mosasaurs in the coastal, brackish, and freshwater zones).
+Small insects are known from what would have been the swampy forests, while the rivers and lagoons hosted invertebrates (bivalves and ammonites), fish (sharks, hybodonts, gars, and sturgeons), amphibians (frogs and salamanders), and various reptiles (turtles, crocodilians, the choristodere Champsosaurus, and mosasaurs in the coastal, brackish, and freshwater zones).
 Small terrestrial mammals and lizards were diverse, living alongside early snakes.
 The holotype of Infernodrakon, an azhdarchid pterosaur, is known from the Hell Creek formation, and was collected in the same field jacket as BMRP 2002.4.1 ("Jane"), the holotype of Nanotyrannus lethaeus.